Wednesday, January 26, 2011

 "There were days when she would kiss her lover good-bye, smile at him as though he were the center of her world, close the door and vomit.
 She hated what she did.
 But she did not stop.
 She believed she had no alternative.
 What else could she become after what she had been?
 Her life was locked into this destiny."

-Arshar has crafted an incredible fictional account of the biblical story of Rahab, the harlot.
-What could have been a racy read given the nature of the story is, in the hands of this competent author a delightfully romantic and thoughtful story, chastely told.
+Arshar has crafted an incredible fictional account of the biblical story of Rahab, the Canaanite woman who helped the Israelites take the city of Jericho.
+What could have been a racy read given the nature of the story is, in the hands of this competent author, a delightfully romantic and thoughtful story, that explores the issues of prejudice, forgiveness, trust, healing and acceptance.

-Arshar does a wonderful job of helping us understand the Hebrew mindset of the time and even better demonstrates how Rahab's previous life in prostitution has so terribly affected her.
+Arshar does a wonderful job of helping her readers understand the Hebrew mindset of the time and even better demonstrates how Rahab's previous life in prostitution has so terribly affected her.
 Arshar explores the issues of trust and love both human and divine.
-Rahab must overcome the spiritual and emotional degradation that she has experienced and learn to love again.
-She must learn to overcome her shame and also to love and trust men again.
+Rahab must overcome the spiritual and emotional degradation she has experienced, and learn to love again.
+She must learn to overcome her own personal shame, to forgive and begin healing.

-Both historical fiction and romance this wonderful novel makes this biblical story come alive.
-The development and growth of Rahab as a character and as a child of God was wonderful to behold and enlightening.
+Both historical fiction and romance, this wonderful novel makes the biblical story of Rahab come alive.
+The development and growth of Rahab as a person and as woman loved by God is captivating and enlightening.
 She must learn to overcome her humiliation and lack of self worth to understand that she is worthy of God.
 It is only when Rahab looses something of great value to her that she begins to understand this.
 It is this incident which gives the book it's title.

 Book Details: